microsoft/fluentui/packages/merge-styles/README.md

 * TypeScript type safety; spell "background" wrong and get build breaks.

+## What tradeoffs are there?
+Are there downsides to using JavaScript to process styling?

+In static solutions, there is very little runtime evaluation required; everything is

+# API

-The api surfaces consists of TypeScript interfaces and a few important methods:
+The api surfaces consists of 3 methods and a handful of interfaces:

-`mergeStyles(..args[]` - Takes in one or more style objects, merges them in the right order, and produces a single css class name which can be injected into any component.
+`mergeStyles(..args[]: IStyle[]): string` - Takes in one or more style objects, merges them in the right order, and produces a single css class name which can be injected into any component.

-`mergeStyleSet` - Takes in one or more style set objects, each consisting of a set of areas, each which will produce a class name.
+`mergeStyleSet(...args[]: IStyleSet[]): { [key: string]: string }` - Takes in one or more style set objects, each consisting of a set of areas, each which will produce a class name.
 Using this is analogous to calling mergeStyles for each property in the object, but ensures we maintain the set ordering when multiple style sets are merged.

-`concatStyleSet` - In some cases you simply need to combine style sets, without actually generating class names (it is costs in performance to generate class names.)
+`concatStyleSet(...args[]: IStyleSet[]): IStyleSet` - In some cases you simply need to combine style sets, without actually generating class names (it is costs in performance to generate class names.)
 This tool returns a single set merging many together.

 ## Vocabulary

-Let's clear up a few definitions before we start;

-A *style object* represents the collection of css rules, except that the names are camelCased rather than kebab-cased.
+A **style object** represents the collection of css rules, except that the names are camelCased rather than kebab-cased.
 Example:

 ```tsx
 let style = {